tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

    vice versa, a non-TE underlay network to support a TE overlay network.

-{: #switching-limitations}

-## Nodes with switching limitations
+## Nodes with switching limitations {#switching-limitations}

 A node can have some switching limitations where connectivity is not possible between all its TP pairs, for example when:

 -  the node represents a physical device with switching limitations;

 -  the node represents an abstraction of a network topology.

 This scenario is generic and applies to both TE and non-TE technologies.

 A connectivity TE Topology profile data model supports the management of the node connectivity matrix to represent feasible connections between termination points across the nodes.
 This solution is generic and does not necessarily require a TE enabled network.

 The following profile of the TE Topology model can be used for nodes with connectivity constraints:

 ~~~~
    module: ietf-te-topology